x

 Want to get started with Microsoft Power BI or Fabric?

-If you still have questions about Microsoft Power BI license types or Power BI Pro licence cost or pricing or want to upgrade to Fabric, then as Microsoft partners and Power BI experts, we can help you not only choose the right license for you but also help you optimize your costs.
+If you still have questions about Microsoft Power BI license types or Power BI Pro licensing cost or pricing, or want to upgrade to Fabric, including details on Power BI license types and cost, then as Microsoft partners and Power BI experts, we can help you not only choose the right license for you but also help you optimize your costs.
 So, feel free to reach out to us for a having a free discovery workshop.

 P.S.
 We also conduct training and workshops around Microsoft Fabric and Power BI so if you’re interested in that we can help out too!!